sdegutis/immaculatalibrary.com/app/model/movies/data/the-13th-day/content.md

 ---
-title: 'The 13th Day'
+title: The 13th Day
-shortTitle: 'The 13th Day'
+shortTitle: The 13th Day
 year: '2009'
 ---